HumanCellAtlas/dcp-community/rfcs/text/0000-data-processing-robustness.md

 As part of normal operations, all components in the system are responsible for:
 - Skipping the processing of experimental data when it is erroneous or unexpected, rather than failing.
-- Capturing errors in a way that can be analyzed and corrected at a later date.
+- Capturing errors in a way that can be analyzed and corrected, ensuring prompt reporting of problems to system operators.
-- Supporting mechanisms to reprocessing data that was skipped when the problems are corrected.
+- Supporting mechanisms to reprocess data that was skipped when the problems are corrected.
+- Completed data and metadata must be committed in an atomic manner.
 - Ensuring the completeness and consistency of data produced.

-These requirements can be summarized as:
-1. *log and continue*
-2. *recover after repair*
-3. *define completeness*
+Incompletely processed data sets must be clearly identified, even when subsets are completed successfully.

 ### Unresolved Questions

-- *What aspects of the design do you expect to clarify further through the RFC review process?*
-- *What aspects of the design do you expect to clarify later during iterative development of this RFC?*
+As a principles RFC, there is no direct implementation.
+However, we expect the review process to hone the criteria and identify problem areas that need to be address.